 Ultimately, there was steady growth in various U.S. economic indicators: the Dow Jones Industrial Average closed 2016 up by 13.4 percent over 2015;2 the U.S. economy overall slowed its rate of growth to 1.5 percent for 2016, down from 2.9 percent in 2015 (adjusted for inflation);3 and the official unemployment rate fell further in 2016 to 4.9 percent, down from 5.3 percent the prior year.4

 In 2016, donor-advised funds saw similar steady growth in every metric, including grant dollars, contributions, charitable assets and number of donor-advised funds (Table 1).
 The rates of growth however were slower compared with the annual average growth rates since 2012.

 Of particular note:

-** Payout = Grant Dollars divided by (Assets Under Management at Year-End + Grant Dollars) x 100 to get a percentage.
+** Grant Payout = Grant Dollars divided by Charitable Assets at end of prior year multiplied by 100 to get a percentage.

-*** Donor Advised Fund.
-This average is the Total Assets Under Management divided by the Total Number of DAF Accounts.
+*** Average size of a DAF Account = Total Assets Under Management divided by Total Number of DAF Accounts.

 - Dow Jones Industrial Averages closing information obtained from CNBC.com, Patti Domm, "Stocks close out 2016 with double-digit gains after third day of losses," December 30, 2016.

 - Growth in GDP from Table 1.1.1 Percent change from preceding period in real Gross Domestic Product, October 5, 2017, www.bea.gov.

 - U.S. Bureau of Labor Statistics.
 Databases, Tables & Calculators by Subject, Annual average unemployment rate, extracted October 5, 2017.